MrMatAP/mrmat-hello-python/README.md

 contents of the directory (but not the directory itself).
 Python supports executing code directly from a zip file.

 If you put `__main__.py` within a package then that package becomes executable via `python -m <package>`.

+It is strongly recommended to use a `src` directory rather than placing packages into the root directory.
+This avoids accidental import of the development version.